soulspace-org/overarch/doc/design.md

 ## Component Design
+Overarch is using clean architecture to separate the domain core, the application layer and the adapters interfacing with the outside world.

+The domain layer contains the business logic of Overarch and is implemented in a purely functional style.

+The application layer contains the use case orchestration and is also implemented in a purely functional style.

+The adapters handle the input and output of overarch.
+All side effects are handled in the adapters.

 The diagram below shows the current structure of the code.
 The components map to clojure namespaces and the diagram describes the reposibilities and dependencies of the namespaces.